-The fact that Suneet Kumar is now the Investment Manager at Seven Investment Management and formerly Vice-President in Wealth and Investment Management at Barclays, which is something for which he holds his student days at Lancaster University very much responsible.
+The fact that Suneet Kumar is now the Investment Director at Quilter Cheviot Ltd and formerly Vice-President in Wealth and Investment Management at Barclays is something for which he holds his student days at Lancaster University very much responsible.

 "It was the right place for me,", he says.
 "It provided just the right environment for me to transform as an individual, to become more independent and to learn life skills."